Revisiting institutional punishment in the $N$-person prisoner's dilemma: Finite population simulations

 To quantify the advantage of the cooperators for finite populations, we consider the parameter setting of the simplex plot in the left panel of Fig.\ \ref{fig:5}, where any orbit starting from an initial condition inside the simplex leads to the all-defectors fixed point.
 The probabilities of fixation $\Pi_C$, $\Pi_D$, and $\Pi_P$ are approximated by the fractions of the runs that lead to the fixation of cooperators, defectors and punishers, respectively.
 In Fig.\ \ref{fig:8} we fix $z(0)=0.5$ and vary $x(0)$ in the interval $(0,0.5)$ for several population sizes.
 The total number of independent runs is $10^4$.
 Since we never observed the fixation of the punishers (i.e., $\Pi_P = 0$), it is sufficient to show $\Pi_C$ in this figure.
 The results show that fixation of cooperators is very likely for small populations.
 Even for large populations, the cooperators are very likely to end up as winners, provided, somewhat counterintuitively, that their initial frequency is sufficiently low.
 This is a consequence of the peculiarity of the trajectories shown in the simplex plot in the left panel of Fig.\ \ref{fig:5}.
 As $M$ increases, the range of initial conditions $x(0)$ for which $\Pi_C$ is not zero shrinks to zero, as expected from the analysis of the replicator equations.
 More specifically, $x(0)$ decreases with $M^{-0.15}$, as shown in the right panel of Fig.\ \ref{fig:8}.
 This result implies that, for example, for $x(0) = 0.2 M^{-0.15}$ and $z(0)=0.5$, the cooperators are virtually certain to fixate regardless of the size of the population.

 Another important quantity to characterize the stochastic dynamics is the mean fixation time $T_f$, i.e., the mean time for the dynamics to reach the all-cooperators or the all-defectors absorbing configurations, which is shown in Fig.\ \ref{fig:9}.
+We recall that $T_f$ is dimensionless and is measured in Monte Carlo steps.
 For small $x(0)$ and large $M$, the cooperators fixate in practically all runs (see Fig.\ \ref{fig:8}) and the fixation time decreases with increasing $x(0)$, but undergoes an abrupt increase when it is the turn of the defectors to fixate with certainty.
 In this regime, $T_f$ decreases slowly as $x(0)$ increases, which implies that $y(0)$ decreases.
 In the region of interest, i.e., for $\Pi_C \approx 1$ and large $M$, the scaling assumption